Acadia National Park, ME

 This is a naturally formed inlet caused by the repeated erosion of ocean waves.
 At the end of the inlet is a small cavern.
 When crashing waves from the ocean travel down the inlet and into the cavern, air and water are forced out.

 Click this image (left) to view our Video, or you could also click here to view this video on YouTube.
 Please note that our video does not contain the amazing "thunder wave sound" as the wave conditions have to be stronger in order to create the amazing sound one can hear there.

 Click here to view a YouTube Search results list for "Thunder Hole Acadia National Park Sound".

-Sand Beach is a scenic beach that sits between a rocky shore area and the mountains.
+Sand Beach sits between a rocky shore area and the mountains.
 It’s quite surprising to see a sand beach here rather than a rocky one.
 In fact, the beach reminded us of Makena beach on the Hawaiian island of Maui which is also located between a rocky shoreline and the mountains.
 Great head trail is a trail that you can take to climb above the beach and capture some beautiful views.